filippopiconese/AD-psw-is-expiring/AD Password is about to expire/README.md

 ### Variables

 Set the needed variables:
-- $verbose -> needed if you want to add the password requirements to the email
+- $verbose -> needed if you want to add the password requirements to the email.
-- $senderEmailAddress -> who sends the email
+- $senderEmailAddress -> who sends the email.
-- $senderPassword -> password of the email sender
+- $senderPassword -> password of the email sender.
-- $ccEmailAddress -> this CC email is needed if the password expires within 5 days
+- $ccEmailAddress -> this CC email is needed if the password expires within 5 days.
-- $SMTPserver -> set smtp server
+- $SMTPserver -> set smtp server.
-- $DN -> set domain name of the users
+- $DN -> set domain name of the users.

 ### Functions

-- PreparePasswordPolicyMail -> write password requirements
+- PreparePasswordPolicyMail -> write password requirements.
-- PrepareMailBody -> prepare the body
+- PrepareMailBody -> prepare the body.
-- SendMail -> set the subject and send the email
+- SendMail -> set the subject and send the email.

 ### Execution